MHargett23/portfolio/README.md

 # Portfolio

 ### Description
-A webpage dedicated to the professional work of Martin Hargett.
+A portfolio dedicated to the professional work of Martin Hargett.

 ### Links
 [Portfolio](https://mhargett23.github.io/Portfolio/)